Changes in sexual health after transplant are common and can come as a surprise for both patient and partner alike.

 If you are experiencing changes in sexual health after transplant, consider consulting with a sex therapist.
 These are professionals who are skilled at helping couples regain a comfortable sex life.
 You can get a referral to a sex therapist from the American Association of Sex Educators, Counselors and Therapists or by phoning 1-804-752-0026.

-Watch a video about male sexual health after transplant.
+Watch an in-depth video about male sexual health after transplant.